jillesvangurp/kt-search/README.md

 ## Development status

 KT Search is currently under heavy development.
 The legacy client module provides essentially all the functionality of the old client.
 It utilizes the newly extracted `search-dsl` module.
+The `search-client` module is the main thing to use.

+### Legacy client

-The legacy client currently only works with Elasticsearch 7.
+The legacy client currently only works with Elasticsearch 7 and this is not likely to be addressed (feel free to fork though).
 However, beware that there may be some compatibility breaking changes before we release a stable release.
-Users currently using the old client should stick with the old version for now until we are ready to release an alpha/beta release.
+Users currently using the old client should probably stick with the old version for now until we are ready to release an alpha/beta release.

 My intention is to keep the legacy client as an option until I have all relevant functionality ported to the new client.
 The old repository will continue to exist.
 I am not planning to do any further maintenance on that, however.
 People are welcome to fork the project of course.